bohdan-s24/new-ycg/README.md

 This project is licensed under the MIT License.

 ## Latest Update
-Updated on April 7, 2025 with new monetization features, user authentication, and web interface.
+Updated on April 7, 2025 with new monetization features, user authentication.